microsoft/torchgeo/docs/api/samplers.rst

 Samplers
 --------

 Samplers are used to index a dataset, retrieving a single query at a time.
-For :class:`~torchgeo.datasets.VisionDataset`, dataset objects can be indexed with integers, and PyTorch's builtin samplers are sufficient.
+For :class:`~torchgeo.datasets.NonGeoDataset`, dataset objects can be indexed with integers, and PyTorch's builtin samplers are sufficient.
 For :class:`~torchgeo.datasets.GeoDataset`, dataset objects require a bounding box for indexing.
 For this reason, we define our own :class:`GeoSampler` implementations below.
 These can be used like so:

 .. code-block:: python